dzhang314/my-markdown-docs/notes/legion.md

 </code></pre>

 All of the above `destroy_*` methods in Legion take an optional `bool unordered = false` parameter.
 Setting `unordered = true` informs Legion that this call to `destroy_*` may occur simultaneously with use of the resource being destroyed.
-This is used when the call to `destroy_*` is performed by a thread other than the one using the resource being destroyed, e.g., a garbage collector.
+This is necessary when the call to `destroy_*` is performed by a thread other than the one using the resource being destroyed, e.g., a garbage collector.
 In addition, `destroy_index_space` and `destroy_index_partition` take another optional parameter `bool recurse = true` that controls whether subspaces of the given index space $I$ (i.e., children of $I$ in the index tree) should also be destroyed.

 ### Reference Counting